frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Cloning
 -------

-In a FreeIPA deployment, lightweight sub-CAs **must be replicated**.
-Since sub-CA configuration is stored in the database, this configuration will be replicated.

-The method of propagation of signing certificates and keys to clones needs to be designed.
+When a clone is spawned, all sub-CA private signing keys (including CRL/OCSP signing keys) must be made available to the clone, in addition to the top-level CA signing key.

 Updates and Upgrades